daizutabi/hydraflow/docs/part2-analysis/run-class.md

 ## Basic Usage

-To work with a run, first load it using either the constructor or the `load` class method:
+To work with a run, first load it using either the constructor or the [`Run.load`][hydraflow.core.run.Run.load] class method:

 ```python
 from hydraflow import Run